Public libraries play a key role in ensuring

 Learn a lot about ORTR in two minutes by viewing our Prezi overview.

 The ORTR Library is a collection of storytime outlines, booklists, scripts, sample publications, links, and other "shares" for librarians to plan early literacy activities.
-New resources include a guide to creating early literacy play areas written by Constance Dickerson of Cleveland Heights-University Heights Public Library, and a variety of successful implementations of ECRR2 to inspire you.
 Browse, borrow, and use!
 More submissions eagerly sought.
 See the ORTR Library page for details.

-ORTR offers the Ohio Early Literacy Crosswalk to help librarians and early-childhood professionals work with four early literacy frameworks: ECRR1, ECRR2, Ohio Department of Education Early Learning and Development Standards, and Head Start Child Development and Early Learning Framework Outcomes.
-The ODE Pre-Kindergarten Learning Standards were replaced by new Ohio Early Learning and Development Standards in fall 2012.
-The new standards will be effective in the 2013-14 school year.
-The ORTR Crosswalk will be revised in summer 2013 to reference these new standards.
+The Ohio Early Literacy Crosswalk helps librarians and early-childhood professionals work with four early literacy frameworks: ECRR1, ECRR2, Ohio Department of Education Early Learning and Development Standards, and Head Start Child Development and Early Learning Framework Outcomes.

 Every Child Ready to Read Update:

 The revision of the national Every Child Ready to Read® @ Your Library® (ECRR) program focuses on five simple practices--talking, singing, reading, writing, and playing--that develop language and pre-reading skills in children beginning at birth.
 The ECRR2 toolkit is available from the ALA Store.

-Saroj Ghoting debuted her new workshop, STAR POWER™, in Ohio in August 2011.
-This workshop, sponsored by Ohio Ready to Read, introduced ECRR2 and explored early literacy in storytimes, library environments, and library programs.
+Saroj Ghoting debuted her STAR POWER™ workshop in Ohio in August 2011.
+This workshop, sponsored by ORTR, introduced ECRR2 and explored early literacy in storytimes, library environments, and library programs.
 STAR POWER™ workshop handouts and materials are available for free download on the Training Opportunities page.

 Saroj has also developed several helpful companion resources for libraries adopting ECRR2, including a summary of the early literacy components (skills) (PDF) and a chart showing how the early literacy components and the Five Practices support each other (PDF).
 More resources are available on Saroj's website.